What happens if you get a DUI?

 Negotiations, discussions, and exchange of evidence occur at and in between each court date.
 Your attorney should review all evidence thoroughly with any defenses and potential mitigation in mind.

 DUI charges can be dismissed or reduced to less serious charges.
-Also, a trial is an option where a jury or a judge will decide if you are guilty or not guilty after considering all evidence.
+Also, a trial is an option where a DUI jury selection or a judge will decide if you are guilty or not guilty after considering all evidence.
 Lastly, a possible outcome can involve accepting an agreement for a DUI charge which, for a first-time offense with no injuries, includes penalties such as probation, court fines and fees, DUI programs ranging from 3 to 9 months, community labor, and/or jail time.
 The judge will also order that you not drive with any alcohol whatsoever in your blood and not refuse to submit to any field sobriety tests or chemical tests if asked to complete them by a police officer.
 As a result of the court case, the DMV can also take action on your license, independent of the DMV hearing outcome.

-There may be additional penalties for additional charges or enhancements such as DUI causing injury, hit and run, driving on a suspended license, excessive speed, refusing to submit to a chemical test, or having minors under 14 years of age in the car, to name a few.
+There may be additional DUI penalties for additional charges or enhancements such as DUI causing injury, hit and run, driving on a suspended license, excessive speed, refusing to submit to a chemical test, or having minors under 14 years of age in the car, to name a few.
 These aggravating factors could bring increased penalties.

 Repeat offense DUIs also carry increased penalties such as longer probationary periods, mandatory jail, longer DUI classes, community labor, a longer license suspension/revocation, or potentially treatment for alcohol abuse (such as detox, in-patient treatment, an intensive outpatient program, and/or participation in a sober living facility.